graphistry/graphistry-cli/docs/azure.md

 ## 1. Start a new GPU virtual machine

-See general installation instructions for currently supported Linux versions.
-RHEL/CentOS/Ubuntu are all supported.
+See general installation instructions for currently supported Linux versions (subject to above Azure restrictions and general support restrictions.)

 1. **Virtual machines** -> `Create virtual machine`
 2. **Ubuntu 16.04 LTS** Please let us know if another OS is required